-When Yugoslavia ratified the 1951 Convention on the status of refugees in 1959, it did so from the twofold position of both country of integration and country of transit.
-The Yugoslav leadership was able to secure UNHCR support in order to launch a joint co-financed program meant at the integration of the Albanian refugees which ran from 1963 to 1971.
-With an amount of 200,000 dollars yearly from the late 1960s, Yugoslavia was one of the countries which received the highest amount from the international agency.
-Despite such a significant investment which entailed the purchase of houses, land, scholarships as well as interventions for professional advancement, the process of integration immediately showed its flaws.
-Refugees were faced with a lack of employment in the Albanian speaking areas of Kosovo, Macedonia and Montenegro, which featured among the most underdeveloped in the country.
-Years after having moved to Yugoslavia, many of them still lived in extremely poor conditions, out of state aid.
-In some cases, authorities reported on refugees selling the properties they had received.
-Further emigration increasingly emerged as a more alluring perspective for both the Yugoslav state and Albanian refugees.
-In 1968, out of 2046 Albanian refugees, only 661 were economically active and 600 were willing to emigrate.
-According to the guidelines emanated in the same year by the Federal Executive Committee, Albanian refugees should have been free to either stay or emigrate.
-Nonetheless, the temporality of their stay in the country was conditioned by opportunities made available in the country.
-Several refugees who had initially remained in Yugoslavia, later considered leaving for Western locations.
+When Yugoslavia ratified the 1951 Convention on the status of refugees in 1959, it did so from the twofold position of being a country of integration and of transit.
+The Yugoslav leadership was able to secure UNHCR support to launch a jointly financed programme to integrate Albanian refugees, which ran from 1963 to 1971.
+With US$200,000 received annually starting in the late 1960s, Yugoslavia was one of the countries receiving the highest amount from the international agency.
+Despite such a significant investment entailing the purchase of houses and land, scholarships, and interventions for professional advancement, flaws in the integration process immediately became apparent.
+Refugees faced a lack of employment in the Albanian-speaking areas of Kosovo, Macedonia, and Montenegro, which were among the most underdeveloped in the Yugoslav Federation.
+Years after moving to Yugoslavia, many of them were still living from state aid and in extremely poor conditions.
+In some cases, authorities reported refugees selling the properties they had received.
+Further emigration increasingly emerged as a more alluring prospect for both the Yugoslav state and Albanian refugees.
+In 1968, out of 2,046 Albanian refugees, only 661 were economically active and only 600 were willing to emigrate.
+According to the guidelines put forth that year by the Federal Executive Committee, Albanian refugees should have been free to either stay or emigrate.
+Nonetheless, the duration of their stay in the country was determined by the opportunities made available in the country.
+Several refugees who had initially remained in Yugoslavia later considered leaving for Western locations.

-The unsatisfactory integration of Albanian refugees can be hardly disjointed from the marginal position that Albanians, the most numerous minority, held in Yugoslavia.
-Yet, integration proved not to be smooth neither for those who were supposed to ethnically belong to one of the constitutive Yugoslav nations.
-In their case, rather than employment, the most striking issue became that of housing.
-According to Yugoslav estimates, in 1958, 40% of Aegean Macedonians who had arrived to Yugoslavia in the aftermath of the Greek Civil War still lacked decent accommodations.
-The symbolic meaning attached to integrating members of the kin-nation into the Macedonian social fabric was epitomized by the fact that it was accomplished not only by the building modern apartments in cities where they could find employment, but also the purchase of houses from Turks who had left the country.
+The unsatisfactory integration of Albanian refugees cannot be separated from the marginal position the Albanians, the largest minority, held in Yugoslavia.
+Yet integration did not go smoothly either for those who were supposed to ethnically belong to one of the constitutive Yugoslav peoples.
+In their case, rather than employment, the most pressing issue became that of housing.
+According to Yugoslav estimates, in 1958, 40% of Aegean Macedonians who had arrived in Yugoslavia in the aftermath of the Greek Civil War still lacked decent accommodations.
+That integration was accomplished not only by building modern apartments where employment was available, but also through purchases of houses belonging to Turks who had left the country, strongly demonstrates the symbolic meaning attached to integrating members of the kin nation into the Macedonian social fabric.

-The still unresolved issues related to the integration of the first waves of Aegean Macedonian refugees affected the entry policy set by Yugoslavia towards their co-fellows who found themselves scattered across the Soviet bloc.
-In fact, the Aegean Macedonians who resided in the Soviet Union, Czechoslovakia, Hungary and Poland, considered moving to Yugoslavia once the normalization of intra-socialist relations made it possible.
-Rather than enthusiastically opening its doors to co-ethnic refugees, Yugoslavia carefully set yearly quotas to admit them, in order not to exacerbate unemployment and the pressure on the available housing stock.
+The still unresolved issues related to the integration of the first waves of Aegean Macedonian refugees affected the entry policy set by Yugoslavia towards others who had found themselves scattered across the Soviet Bloc.
+In fact, the Aegean Macedonians residing in the Soviet Union, Czechoslovakia, Hungary, and Poland considered moving to Yugoslavia once the normalisation of intra-socialist relations made it possible.
+Rather than enthusiastically opening its doors to co-ethnic refugees, Yugoslavia carefully set yearly quotas for them so as to not exacerbate unemployment or put pressure on the available housing stock.